chef/automate/components/docs-chef-io/content/automate/troubleshooting.md

 ```bash
 curl http://127.0.0.1:10144/_settings?pretty
 ```

+For external OpenSearch, ensure the max_result_window is also increased accordingly.

+#### Step 2: Patch the config in Automate

 To set the value of tracking total hits in OpenSearch, patch the following configuration in the `.toml` file.